 Is there anything for my kids?

 During the worship service, we welcome and encourage parents to have their children join them in the sanctuary.
-Alternately, children up to 4 years old may be placed in our nursery.

 Do you have nursery care?